 Spain also did a great job at nullifying the likes of Tobin Heath and Alex Morgan, although the latter was reportedly carrying a knock.
 Rose Lavelle shined from deep and Megan Rapinoe was heavily involved, but cutting off the supply of two of the front three is definitely commendable.

-This is the quarter final that everyone wanted at the start of the tournament and, with USA looking human against Spain, it feels as though the excitement for it and a possible France victory has only increased.
+This is the quarter-final that everyone wanted at the start of the tournament and, with the USA looking human against Spain, it feels as though the excitement for it and a possible France victory has only increased.

 In the end, despite it leading to their goal, Spain’s numbers (both percentage and number of events) for pressures in the final third were considerably less than their group stage numbers.
 Despite this, there is a decent argument for France to try and press the US defenders.

-As mentioned in the piece linked above, the US are one of the best teams for pass completion under pressure, but with the personnel of the back four, I do think there’s reasons to be optimistic should France opt to press.
+As mentioned in the piece linked above, the US are one of the best teams for pass completion under pressure, but with the personnel of the back four, I do think there are reasons to be optimistic should France opt to press.

 Looking firstly at pass completion under pressure compared to not under pressure, the below chart shows passes made under pressure in their own half and the pass completion difference between passes made under pressure and not under pressure (negative means better pass completion under pressure).
 It’s worth pointing out that this doesn’t look into how they pass under pressure, someone could have good completion but only because they shuttle it back/wide.